Facilitating employee training programs in large organizations

 Modernity

-First Ideation
+▻ First Ideation

 Our initial sketches proposed a basic calendar-centered interface for all user types.
-These gave us something to share with CEO to start gathering feedback.
+These gave us something to share with the CEO to start gathering feedback.

-Refinement
+▻ Refinement

 Multiple rounds of feedback on sketches and rough early wireframes resulted in fuller sketches capturing most needed functionalities, allowing us to move forward with designing in Figma.

-Wireframes and High-fidelity Mock-ups
+▻ Wireframes and High-fidelity Mock-ups

-Round 1
+▻ Round 1

 Feedback:

-Stakeholders requested no major changes, validating our design direction
+Stakeholders requested no major changes, validating our design direction.

-Stakeholders requested two additional interfaces to complete the LMS, one for team members and one for one for company administrators
+Stakeholders requested two additional interfaces to complete the LMS, one for team members and one for one for company administrators.

 “I really like that this is simple … Most LMS’s are a nightmare.”